Motorcycle Exhausts 101

 What type of exhaust should I get?

 Excellent question!
 What type of riding do you do?
-A heavy fella who carries loads of camping gear on his Road King is going to want a vastly different exhaust than someone tearing up the track on a stripped-down CBR.
+A heavy fella who carries loads of camping gear on his Harley Bagger is going to want a vastly different exhaust than someone tearing up the track on a stripped-down CBR.

 Motorcycle Exhaust systems typically come in one of two types: